Six Months Misreading Market Demand — The $60K Lesson and the Signal Diagnostic I Built From It

 If the highest-signal segment outperforms, go 100% there.
 Kill the rest.

 In 4 weeks, you’ll know where real demand exists.
-Total investment: 3 hours of analysis.
+Total investment: 3 hours of analysis and focused adjustment.

 Those 3 hours will prevent what cost me $60K + 6 months.